Surya512850/Blog-app/README.md

 - [x] Python 3
 - [x] Django version 4.1.3

+For the front end, I used basic HTML with bootstrap for styling.

 ## Usage ##

 If you want to see the project in action, create a python virtual environment in your projects directory through the command line.